 This is perhaps the simplest, fairest way to break ties.
 It works well when prizes can be split easily (like cash), when prizes for different places are essentially the same (e.g., 12″ trophy with stickers to indicate place), or when prizes are inexpensive (e.g., ribbons).
 However, when larger trophies are awarded for players who place higher, some form of tie-break procedure is necessary.

-Computer tie-breaks attempt to determine which of the equals had the toughest pathway through the tournament.
+Tie-break methods attempt to determine which of the equal-scoring players had the toughest pathway through the tournament, on the theory that of all players with a given score, the one with the hardest path to that score deserves to be first among equals.
 A first approximation to the answer is: “The player whose opponents scored the highest.”
 In Swiss-lingo, this is called Solkoff = sum of opponents’ final scores.
+For a given player, the Solkoff score is the sum of their opponent’s final scores at the end of the tournament.

 If tied players have the same Solkoff scores, the next tie-break is commonly Cumulative scores.
 A player’s cumulative score is simply the sum of the running scores for each round.
 For example, if a player scores W, W, D in a three round tournament, the running scores for the three rounds would be 1, 2, 2.5 and the Cumulative score would be 1 + 2 + 2.5 = 5.5.
 Wins in early rounds are given more weight than wins in later rounds.
 The rationale is that by winning early, the player immediately jumps into a higher score group and presumably faces tougher opposition for the rest of the tournament.